-Does the NWLA PTAC certify companies as Small Disadvantaged Business, HUBZone, 8(a) and other federal certifications?
+Does the NWLA APEX certify companies as Small Disadvantaged Business, HUBZone, 8(a) and other federal certifications?

-No. The Small Business Administration – a separate entity – is responsible for the federal certification of businesses.
+No. However, the Small Business Administration – a separate entity – is responsible for the federal certification of businesses.
 We work closely with the SBA in many areas and can assist you in filling out the appropriate paperwork.

-Can the NWLA PTAC assist me with State and Local opportunities?
+Can the NWLA APEX assist me with State and Local opportunities?

 Yes.
-The NWLA PTAC staff work closely with the state and local purchasing agents.
+The NWLA APEX staff work closely with the state and local purchasing agents.
 We can assist you with vendor database registration and certifications.

 Why am I required to report my awarded contract dollars?

-The NWLA PTAC’s funding comes in part from the U.S. Department of Defense.
+The funding for the NWLA APEX comes in part from the U.S. Department of Defense.
 To continue receiving funds, we need to show the U. S. Department of Defense that we are working hard and are helping our clients receive contracts.
 Your award information is kept confidential.
-The NWLA PTAC consolidates the award amounts reported by clients and reports only the total number.
+The NWLA APEX consolidates the award amounts reported by clients and reports only the total number.

-Must I be a member of the Chamber of Commerce to receive PTAC services?
+Must I be a member of the Chamber of Commerce to receive APEX services?

-No. PTAC services are free of charge whether you are a Chamber member or not.
+No. APEX services are free of charge whether you are a Chamber member or not.